 Greta Kuhnly has a passion for animals, she even studied Animal Science at her high school in Connecticut.
 After visiting our campus, she decided to major in Veterinary Technology at Vermont Tech because of the relaxed campus setting and the small class sizes.
 She says, “The Veterinary Science field will provide me with a hands-on career where I can obtain experience working with animals of all types.”
-Greta finds her classes very helpful and says that all of her professors are very supportive.
+Greta found her classes very helpful and says that all of her professors were very supportive.

 Greta encourages students who are interested in Vet Tech to be prepared for the hard work the program entails.

 “Having animals to take care of here means there are no days off.
 Labs can be difficult and require you to focus and for some classes a lot of studying is necessary.
 This isn’t a major or career choice for someone who wants to have it easy.
 Oh, and you will most definitely get messy.”